Memory aid

 Medications can also trigger migraines

-Maybe the weather is to blame?
+Could the weather be to blame?

 Hormonal changes

-Migraine pass memory aid
+Migraine passport memory aid